austinzheng/Cormorant/README.md

 When debugging Cormorant, you have at least three options:

-* **Disable [SIP](https://en.wikipedia.org/wiki/System_Integrity_Protection)** (if on OS X 10.11) and debug Cormorant by attaching the `CormorantREPLRunner` executable to `Terminal.app`.
-Instructions for disabling SIP [here](http://osxdaily.com/2015/10/05/disable-rootless-system-integrity-protection-mac-os-x/).
+* Run Cormorant's REPL as a Cocoa app, and debug as usual.
-* Don't disable SIP, and change the `CormorantREPLRunner` scheme to run the executable rather than `Terminal.app`.
-This runs the REPL in Xcode's built-in console.
-Because of issues with libedit, anything you type will be echoed twice, but everything else should work.
+* Run Cormorant's REPL in the built-in Xcode console by setting the `-c` command-line argument in the scheme.
+Unfortunately, anything you type will be echoed twice due to an [ancient and still-unfixed bug](http://www.openradar.me/10660201).
 * Add Cormorant as a library to your own Cocoa or command-line app, and debug from there.

-If anyone knows how to attach a process to Terminal for debugging without disabling SIP, please let me know.
+If, in the future, it becomes possible to properly build command-line applications that depend upon Swift frameworks, you might be able to debug using Xcode by running the REPL in Terminal.app, but you will have to disable SIP to do so.

 ### Code Organization